digipres/workbench/src/formats/compare.md

 ```

 <div class="tip">
-If you select one the sets or combinations above, the list of extensions will be shown below.
+If you select one the sets or combinations above, the list of extensions (up to the first one thousand) will be shown below.
 </div>

 <div id="upset_set"></div>